 Durable Links will minimize the occurrence of broken links when you move files.

 Finally, there will be lots of added analysis to help you understand how your users are using SharePoint.
-Microsoft has done a lot of A-B testing in SharePoint Online in efforts to simplify things.
+Microsoft has done a lot of A-B testing in SharePoint Online in effort to simplify things.
 We all will benefit from the results.

 This version claims to be the most durable SharePoint shipped to date.
 We can’t wait to try it out!